Morning Digest: Alaska's top-four primary and ranked-choice elections survive repeal attempt

 Democrats will hold a firehouse primary on Saturday to choose a nominee for the Jan.
 7 special election for the vacant 26th District in the Virginia state House, while local Republican leaders selected Ram Venkatachalam as their candidate at a party meeting on Monday.

 Five different Democrats are running for the nod, though former Del.
-Kanna Srinavsan has endorsed hotel developer JJ Singh for the post he just left behind.
+Kanna Srinivasan has endorsed hotel developer JJ Singh for the post he just left behind.
 Srinivasan is running for the vacant 32nd District in the state Senate, which will host a special election on the same day.
 Venkatachalam, meanwhile, lost a bid for the Loudon County Board of Supervisors last year by a 53-46 margin.

 The two elections will determine whether Democrats retain control of both narrowly divided chambers in the legislature, though they should be favored.
 Both districts favored Kamala Harris by about 20 points, according to preliminary calculations from The Downballot.